 Please note that older adults and people who have severe underlying medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.

 How can I protect myself and others?

-Wear a mask, stay six feet apart, and avoid crowds.
-Wash your hands with soap and water for 20 seconds, and avoid touching your face.
+Wear a mask, stay six feet apart, and avoid crowds—even if you’ve been vaccinated.
+Wash your hands with soap and water for 20 seconds and avoid touching your face.
 Stay home if you are sick!
 Don’t share your germs with others!